 “Okay, class,” he said, “today I’d like to start with a discussion of our Christmas Choral Performance.
 It will be held in the Performing Arts Theater.
 There will be four performances with one per day, starting the Saturday before Christmas.
 What I’d like you to do today is get together and pick the songs we’ll sing in this Christmas Choral Performance.

 “Here is a list of the songs with the play time for each.
 The total song play time will be eighty minutes and the time of each performance will be two hours; that’s one-hundred and twenty minutes.
 There will be four sets of twenty minutes each with a ten minute break after the first and third sets, and a twenty minute break after the second set.
 If, and I emphasize the if, there are requests for encores, we will only do two.
-So, please select two songs that we can use if they are needed, and that they aren’t included in the eighty minutes of our performance.
+So, please select two additional songs that we can use if they are needed, and they won’t be included in the eighty minutes of our performance.

 “Now, I want the class to begin a discussion of the songs to be included in our Christmas Choral Performance.
 Let’s start by sitting in a circle on the platform.”